-In Northern Ireland, regulations made by the Ministry of Commerce for Northern Ireland apply.
+A In Northern Ireland, the Electricity Safety, Quality and Continuity Regulations 2012 (Northern Ireland) as amended [ESQCR (NI)] apply [3].
 The general provisions in the ESQCR [1] apply to both overhead and underground systems of supply.

 The regulations require that every network at whatever voltage be connected with Earth and that the connection is maintained under fault conditions [Regulation 8(1)].
 This requirement is designed primarily to preserve the security of the system by ensuring that the potential on each conductor is restricted to such a value as is consistent with the level of insulation applied.
 Every supply neutral conductor (of LV networks) is required to be connected with earth generally at the source of voltage [Regulation 8 (3(b))].